2015 Villa Castelli mid-air collision

 On 9 March 2015, two Eurocopter AS350 Écureuil helicopters collided mid-air near Villa Castelli, Argentina, killing all ten people on board both aircraft.

 The helicopters had just departed together from the same spot and collided during the initial climb-out.
-They were transporting production staff and guests for the French reality TV series Dropped, and among the victims were French sailor Florence Arthaud, swimmer Camille Muffat and boxer Alexis Vastine.
+They were transporting production staff and French sports stars participating in the French reality TV series Dropped.
+Among the victims were French sailor Florence Arthaud, swimmer Camille Muffat and boxer Alexis Vastine.

 Background

 The French television channel TF1 was filming an episode of Dropped, a reality TV show that takes celebrities to a hostile environment by helicopter and films their efforts to survive.
 The cast comprised various Olympic medallists and international sportspeople, including French athletes Alain Bernard, Philippe Candeloro, Jeannie Longo, and Sylvain Wiltord, plus Arthaud, Muffat and Vastine; Swiss athlete Anne-Flore Marxer was also taking part.

 Filming began in late February 2015 in Ushuaia, in the far south of Argentina, before moving to Northwest Argentina, in the province of La Rioja, about 1170 km from the capital Buenos Aires.
 At the time of the accident, Wiltord had already been eliminated from the competition and was back in France.